-It’s probably fair to say that the Dunnock is the most overlooked of all garden birds, and even has to suffer the indignation of also being called a Hedge Sparrow – when in fact it isn’t related to sparrows at all and is in a family of birds called Accentors.
+It’s probably fair to say that the Dunnock is the most overlooked of all garden birds, and even has to suffer the indignation of also being called a Hedge sparrow – when in fact it isn’t related to sparrows at all and is in a family of birds called Accentors.
 Both male and female Dunnocks are alike in their grey and brown plumage, but the younger birds tend to be more brown and striped.
-They can also be identified by their thin bill and orange legs.
-A very common garden bird, they’re normally seen individually or in pairs and feeding on the ground, or close to it in undergrowth.
+Dunnocks are a very common garden bird, and they’re normally seen individually or in pairs feeding on the ground – or close to it in undergrowth.
+The Dunnock is a relatively small bird and about the size of the more familiar Robin or House sparrow.

 What sound does a Dunnock make?